-- SRC #1: The first time a student is given an SRC, he or she will work with the school administrator or counselor to create a plan that involves strategies to change the student's behavior before returning to the classroom.
+SRC/Referral #1: The first time a student is given a referral, he or she will work with the school administrator or counselor to create a plan that involves strategies to change the student's behavior before returning to the classroom.
 Other disciplinary action may be assigned as deemed appropriate by a school administrator.
-The parent/guardian will be contacted and notified by phone or other means, and the SRC process will be explained.
-If the SRC is accompanied by a suspension, see the rules for suspension/expulsion. - SRC #2: The second time a student is given an SRC, parent/guardian and student will need to meet with a-school administrator or counselor.
+The parent/guardian will be contacted and notified by phone or other means, and the Referral process will be explained.
+If the Referral is accompanied by a suspension, see the rules for suspension/expulsion.

+SRC/Referral #2: The second time a student is given a referral, parent/guardian and student will need to-meet with a school administrator or counselor.
 Disciplinary action may be assigned as deemed appropriate by a school administrator or principal.
-If the SRC is accompanied by a suspension, see the rules for suspension/expulsion. - SRC #3: The third time a student is given an SRC, parent/guardian and student will conference with a school administrator or counselor and parent/guardian must shadow the student prior to his/her return to class.
+If the referral is accompanied by a suspension, see the rules for suspension/expulsion.

+SRC/Referral #3: The third time a student is given a Referral, parent/guardian and student will conference with a school administrator or counselor and parent/guardian must shadow the student prior to their return to class.
 Disciplinary action may be assigned as deemed appropriate by a school administrator.
-If the SRC is accompanied by a suspension, see the rules for suspension/expulsion. - SRC #4: The fourth time a student is given an SRC, parent/guardian and student will conference with the school administrator or designee.
+If the Referral is accompanied by a suspension, see the rules for suspension/expulsion.

+SRC/Referral #4: The fourth time a student is given a Referral, parent/guardian and student will conference with the school administrator or designee.
 The student may receive an in-house or at-home suspension, and parents/guardians must shadow the student for one day prior to the student's returning to class.
 The school administrator or designee may create a behavior contract with the student.
 The contract may include but is not limited to tutoring, counseling, community service, parent/guardian attendance in class, probation, suspension, and expulsion.
-Should the student breach his or her contract, the student may be recommended for expulsion. - SRC #5: Expulsion hearing with the ECS Board-appointed committee.
+Should the student breach his or her contract, the student may be recommended for expulsion.

+SRC/Referral #5: Expulsion hearing with the ECS Board-appointed committee.